China Railway CR200J: Variants

+Export

+11 six-car CR200J trainsets are expected to enter service on Malaysia's East Coast Rail Link in 2027.

 Equipment issues

 In its initial operation period, the CR200J variant manufactured by CRRC Dalian had a high rate of failure.
 A malfunction in the engine system caused the train to slow down and stop.
 Out of the 23 EMUs produced by CRRC Dalian, 12 of them have broken down before 1 June 2019.
 According to a China Business Journal, the maintenance department of the manufacturer was held accountable for the failures.
-In response, CRRC Dalian cut salaries by 20 percent and recalled their trainset for repairs and upgrades.
+In response, CRRC Dalian cut salaries by 20% and recalled their trainset for repairs and upgrades.

 Controversy

-The Fuxing CR200J EMU has been controversial (especially among railway enthusiasts) since it was put into operation.
-The controversy mainly focuses on the fact that, compared with existing non-stop express trains with 25T coaches, the travel experience and speed have not significantly improved.
-This is despite the significant increase in ticket prices, the external livery being perceived as ugly by some, and the higher failure rate.
+The Fuxing CR200J EMU has been controversial since it was put into operation, especially among railway enthusiasts.
+The controversy mainly focuses on the fact that, compared with existing "Z" (non-stop express) trains with 25T coaches, the travel experience and speed have not significantly improved in spite of the noticeably higher ticket prices in comparison.
+Furthermore, a number of previous Z and T trains were permanently cancelled in favour of D trains ran using the Fuxing CR200J.
+These D trains still run according to the schedules of the discontinued trains, thereby effectively replacing these more affordable journeys.

+Moreover, the external livery is regarded as aesthetically displeasing by some rail enthusiasts, and the reliability issue has also led to further controversy.